Friedrich-Ebert-Stiftung | European Union and Global Dialogue | Brussels Office

 After the signatures of the Lomé Conventions (I & II) in 1975 and 1979, development cooperation – in particular with ACP countries – becomes a central pillar of the EU Office’s work.
 In the years to come, its portfolio was expanded to include more regions of the Global South, ASEAN, the Middle East and Latin America.
 After the fall of the Berlin Wall in 1989, new tasks and fields of cooperation are added: Eastern Europe, enlargement and the broader question of the future of the EU.
 Since 2014, we have also been reinforcing our work on the future of European Foreign and Security Policies.

-From the creation of the European Economic and Monetary Union, the Common Foreign and Security Policy (CFSP), the Cotonou Agreement, the Charter of Fundamental Rights of the EU, the Eastern Enlargement, the European Neighbourhood Policy, to the European Pillar of Social Rights and the European Green Deal: The FES EU Office – together with its partners – continuously supports the formulation and implementation of EU policies, adapts its work to new challenges and integrates new policy areas to its portfolio.
+From the creation of the European Economic and Monetary Union, the Common Foreign and Security Policy (CFSP), the Cotonou Agreement, the Charter of Fundamental Rights of the EU, the Eastern Enlargement, the European Neighbourhood Policy, to the European Pillar of Social Rights and the European Green Deal: The FES Brussels Office – together with its partners – continuously supports the formulation and implementation of EU policies, adapts its work to new challenges and integrates new policy areas to its portfolio.
 It employs a variety of different means to achieve its objectives: policy analysis, public conferences, closed expert seminars, visitor programmes, policy-oriented consultancy and publications.
 In 2021, two additional competence centres on the Future of Work and on Climate and Social Justice are opened to strengthen the overall work of the FES in Brussels.

 Making progressive voices and perspectives from our partners heard in Brussels